 Four Seasons Safari Lodge Serengeti Review, Final thoughts

 Visiting Africa, especially Serengeti was incredibly special for us.
 We have been dreaming of a visit to Africa forever and glad that it came together so well.
 Thanks to the staff at Four Seasons Safari Lodge Serengeti for handling all our arrangements and flight and transportation.
 You can see here for details on how to get to the lodge.
 This trip was such a precious gift and we made so many everlasting memories while we were here – from game drives to the Hot air balloon safari over the Savannah to the sunset on the Kopje.

 This was the highlight of the trip, when a heard of elephants came to drink at the watering hole, right outside our suite

-During a conversation to the manager Martin at the property we mentioned how we haven’t yet seen one of those epic African sunsets since it had been so cloudy in the evenings.
+During a conversation with the manager Martin at the property, we mentioned how we haven’t yet seen one of those epic African sunsets since it had been so cloudy in the evenings.
 He arranged for a special sunset viewing for us on top of a Kopje, a rocky outcrop near the property.
-Accompanied by our guide Ahmed we climbed up to the little hill to be surprised by a little sun-downer setup with wine, beer and snacks and the friendly staff.
+Accompanied by our guide Ahmed we climbed up to the little hill to be surprised by a little sun-downer set up with wine, beer and snacks, and the friendly staff.
 Ahmed manages the Discovery Centre and leads the walking safaris from the Lodge and was full of knowledge about flora and fauna of the surrounding Savannah.
 While the sunset was still a little cloudy, it was a magical finish to our trip.
 They always go above and beyond to make your stay special and memorable, that is the reason we seek out Four Seasons Properties during our travels!

 And just like that our time in the Savannah was over and it was time to go, with heavy hearts and hopes of a return visit we boarded our flight to Zanzibar our next destination for a few days.